 22. Arabic Coffee

 The UAE people often drink coffee with sugar or plain.
-The bitter taste is the typical flavor of Arabic Coffee, and it is a crucial part of the family gatherings or when visitors go home.
+The bitter taste is the typical flavor of Arabic Coffee.
+This drink is a crucial part of family gatherings and is commonly served to guests.
 Arabic Coffee is derived from Middle Eastern countries.

 Yemen is the first country to witness the presence of Arabic Coffee and gradually spread to countries like Egypt and the Levant.
 It appeared in Europe in the middle of the 16th century.
 In particular, UNESCO recognized Arabic Coffee as The Cultural Heritage of Arab States.